JPC-AV/video_qc_jpc_av/developer_docs/gui-documentation.md

 ## Processing Window and Console Text Box

-The processing window functionality is split between two modules that work together to provide comprehensive real-time visualization of processing operations:
+The processing window functionality is split between two modules that work together to provide visualization of processing operations:

 - **`gui_processing_window.py`**: Contains the `ProcessingWindow` class for overall window management and status display
 - **`gui_processing_window_console.py`**: Contains the `ConsoleTextEdit` class for specialized console text output and logging display